jcampbellcodes/jcampbellcodes_og.github.io/_posts/2018-12-13-simdsseboilerplate.markdown

 }
 {% endhighlight %}

-Convolution was one of the original motivations for writing SIMD code and it remains a nice, clean example.
+Convolution was one of the original motivations for creating SIMD hardware and it remains a nice, clean example.
 Keep in mind that the actual code that you see (a nested loop with arithmetic) is not the only part of the equation that makes this a good candidate for SIMD.
 A key factor is the usual high-throughput requirement of real-world convolution algorithms.

-When you start off with scalar code like this, it helps to take an iterative approach.
+When you start off with scalar code like this, it helps to take an iterative approach in the conversion to SIMD intrinsics.

 <br>
 # First Iteration: A "Naive SIMD" Approach